a-lurker/a-lurker.github.io/docs/openluup.md

 The **ArchiveVideo** action may be used to save single camera snapshots to openLuup's images/ folder.
 At present, the Format and Duration parameters are unused (since this is currently only implemented for single frames.)

 ---
-## Appendix: openLuup – Databases and Data Visualisation
+## Appendix 6: openLuup – Databases and Data Visualisation
 External databases are useful for long-term storage, and visualisation, of sensor data and events.
 Several plugins have been written specifically for Vera/openLuup to provide this functionality:

 - Deprecated.
 DataYours – a Lua implementation of the Graphite / Whisper distributed database.
 Industry-standard protocols allow data to be sent to multiple databases.
 Includes a crude Google-charts powered graphics interface.